-I was in my room busy on Pinterest when G’s voice boomed from downstairs asking if I wanted lunch.
-I headed downstairs to the kitchen expecting a quick Foreman-grilled burger of some sort and was greeted by a pan of moist chicken breasts swimming in a creamy dijon sauce instead.
+on Facebook working on the blog when G called from downstairs asking if I wanted lunch.
+I headed to the kitchen expecting a quick Foreman-grilled burger of some sort and was greeted by a pan of moist chicken breasts swimming in a creamy dijon sauce instead.

 - 4 (4 ounces each) chicken breast, boneless and skinless

 - salt and pepper to taste

 - 1/2 small onion, peeled and chopped

 - 1/2 cup heavy cream

 - Place chicken breasts between two sheets of film and pound with a meat mallet to an even thickness.
 Season with salt and pepper to taste.